8ball030/ethereal-go/README.md

     log.Printf("Order created: %+v\n", res)
 }
 ```
-For more complete usage examples (batching, cancel orders, typed data inspection, etc.),
+For more complete usage examples (batching, cancel orders, websocket subscriptions, etc.),
 see the [examples/](./examples/) folder in this repository.

 Configuration Notes
 -----
 - If no private key is passed to `NewEtherealClient`, the library uses the `ETHEREAL_PK` environment variable.
+- All signable request messages implement the `Signable` interface.
 - Only one subaccount is currently supported; by default the first one discovered is used.
-- All signable request messages implement the `Signable` interface.

 Status
 -----
-- Work in progress.
-- Current active development: Socket.IO streaming (order books, trades, events).
+- Most of the client is complete, and easy to expand.
+- Other methods will be added as needed.